hfarooq/Notes/Module5_SNV.md

 While IGV is good for visualizing individual mutations, looking at more global characteristics would require loading the data into an analysis language like R:

-We will use exome-wide SNV predictions for Strelka for these analyses.
-These processed tabular text files along with the `analyzeSNVResults.Rmd` RMarkdown file that contains the R code for the analysis can downloaded as a package.
+We will use exome-wide SNV predictions for MuTect for these analyses.
+These processed tabular text files along with the `snv_analysis.Rmd` RMarkdown file that contains the R code is available in our `snv_analysis` folder

-Open the `analyzeSNVResults.Rmd` in RStudio now.
+Open the `snv_analysis.Rmd` in RStudio now.